Dialogue Counseling

 Professional Counselor Associate, M.A.

 I received my M.A. in Professional Mental Health Counseling with a specialization in Addictions from Lewis & Clark College, and a B.A. in Psychology from Kenyon College.
-I have experience working with individuals, couples, adolescents, and families in private and community practices.
+Prior to becoming a counselor, I gained experience working in the fields of social work, education, and in the service industry.

 I am currently only able to accept clients who reside in the state of Oregon.